 With good access to the picturesque Yarra River and all its charms, the Bridge End Shops overlook this scenic location and offer a diverse range of shopping options.
 Enjoy a coffee or breakfast at Food for All Seasons; pick up a special gift at Carrington Craft, take a sewing class at Bustle and Bows or some exquisite tastings at the boutique Hops and Vines Wine Bar.
 With the relaxed pace of Warrandyte life, you’ll really love The Purple Dragonfly where you can buy beautiful and ethically sourced products, receive gentle and non invasive soul healing treatments, or train as a holistic therapist.
 If you still have time, try some bargain hunting at the Rotary Op Shop, but if you’re feeling energetic, the Bridge End Shops have got that covered too at Rivva PT Fitness Studio and of course don’t forget to bring a book and just relax by the river.

 Warrandyte has built a big reputation for being cosmopolitan with diverse options for breakfast, lunch and dinner with a spot of shopping in between.
 International cuisine thrives in Warrandyte with a variety of dining experiences on offer.
-Step up your night out fine dining at Altair which promises a feast for the senses or discover a touch of Tuscany at gorgeous Olivigna in the south.
+Step up your night out fine dining at or discover a touch of Tuscany at gorgeous Olivigna to the south.
 Or for a more relaxed day or evening, grab a pint and a meal at the Grand Hotel Warrandyte, a local institution since 1895.

 Cafes are top-notch, such as Now and Not Yet on Yarra St for brunch with mates, or Cocoa Moon down the road for a takeaway latte or gorgeous “global” breakfasts of the world, lunches, chocolates and freshly baked muffins.